nimiq/albatross-doc/ViewChange.md

 <br/>

-To choose a new view slot, a random seed from the previous block and the new view number are used to select the new slot owner.
+To choose a new validator, a random seed from the previous block and the new view number are used to select the new validator to produce the micro block.
 This new view slot has Δ time to produce the block.

-Using figure 1 as a reference, after the view slot finishes producing block 3 and the slot for block 4 is randomly chosen, the new slot owner has Δ time to produce block 4.
+Using figure 1 as a reference, after the validator finishes producing block 3 and the slot for block 4 is randomly chosen, the new validator has Δ time to produce block 4.
 The validator will run an algorithm following these steps:

 1. Wait for a new block; if the block is produced, the algorithm terminates, and a new block is added to the blockchain.
 2. If the time elapses, request a view change by sending a view change message to the network.
 Wait for either a new block or 2𝑓+1 view change messages.
-3. If the block is received from the delayed view slot, it is added to the blockchain.
-If 2𝑓+1 view change messages are received, a new view slot is selected and the algorithm restarts in step 1.
+3. If the block is received from the delayed validator, it is added to the blockchain.
+If 2𝑓+1 view change messages are received, a new validator is selected and the algorithm restarts in step 1.

 <br/>